IllinoisLegalAidOnline/website-docs/docs/source/lc_pageviews.rst

 Upload the CSV
 =================

-The file should be uploaded to the google-analytics-pageviews path.
+The file should be uploaded to https://www.illinoislegalaid.org/google-analytics-pageviews path.

-.. note:: Once imported, this will set up the queue manager to update page views on a scheduled basis.
+.. note:: Once imported, this will set up the `queue manager <https://www.illinoislegalaid.org/admin/config/system/queue-ui>`_ to update page views on a scheduled basis.
 It may take time for this to take effect.
 If you need a more immediate run, please reach out to Gwen or Mike.